 What is SQL?

-SQL stands for Sales Qualified Lead, which is analysed by the marketing team considering them as potential customers and sent to the sales team to engage them with direct sales.
+SQL stands for Sales Qualified Lead, which is analyzed by the marketing team considering them as potential customers and sent to the sales team to engage them with direct sales.

 These leads have shown a higher level of interest and intent to purchase the product or service, through actions like requesting for a demo or inquiring about the pricing.